papillonbee/coding-practices/README.md

   * each cell in the lookup table is filled with a doubly linked list, allowing O(k) insertion and O(1) deletion where k is the number of collisions for the same hashed key
 * binary heap
   * use hash map as a lookup table instead of array, allowing dynamically scaled lookup table size
+* disjoint set
+  * with path compression and union by rank

 ## algorithm
 * merge sort